 - pes cavus, a condition that causes the arch of the foot to be hollow when standing

 Plantar fasciitis will usually resolve by itself without treatment.
 People can speed up recovery and relieve pain with specific foot and calf stretches and exercises.

 For some people, plantar fasciitis becomes a chronic condition.
 Symptoms may improve and then appear again, or the pain may remain consistent for a year or longer.
-A 2018 study suggests that people who have previously had the injury are more likely to have it again.
+A

 Because of the risk of chronic pain, people with plantar fasciitis should see a doctor about their symptoms.
 There are many different treatment options that may help.